 It began blooming by the time it reached seven or eight feet tall; it has bloomed every summer since then.
 In my yard, the flowers begin to show themselves in mid-June.
 Even now in a sweltering mid-July, the buttery flower clusters are lovely.

-Eventually, the flowers morph into clusters of brown seed pods that persist on the tree through the winter and into the next growing season.
-Here’s a close-up of the leaves with a seed pod cluster from the previous growing season:
+Eventually, the flowers morph into clusters of brown seed pods that persist on the tree through the winter and into the next growing season:

 The tree has a lovely shape too.
 I think I’d call it pyramidal.
 In his Manual of Woody Landscape Plants (5th edition), Michael A. Dirr calls this tree a “fool-your-friends plant,” because it is not well known to most folks in the US yet.
 Dirr predicts this tree will remain shrub-like, topping out at about 25 feet.
 I must respectfully disagree.
 My tree growing in full sun on a hilltop is 35 feet tall and at least 25 feet wide, and it grows taller every year.
 In fact, it’s already a little too large for where I planted it.